Adolis García Player Props: Rangers vs. Athletics

 Adolis García At The Plate

-- Among qualified hitters, he ranks 55th in batting average, while his on-base percentage ranks 49th and he is eighth in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 54th, his on-base percentage ranks 47th, and he is eighth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.